jaybot7/ua2/README.md

-us language and os pulling from node and express
+ua language and os pulling from node and express